skyzyx/resume/README.md

 > Ryan is an exceptionally talented engineer and an influential leader.
 He is one of those rare software professionals with an insatiable drive to invent, not just write code.
 >
 > I’ve seen Ryan do everything from introducing countless proofs of concept that push organizations toward early adoption, driving industry competitiveness, to mentoring junior engineers on the simplest development tasks.
->
-> If you’re reading this because you’re considering him for your organization, stop reading and hire him immediately.

 ### [Miroslav Ladan](https://www.linkedin.com/in/miroslav-ladan/)